-NOTE 8 - PLAN TERMINATION
+NOTE 11 - PLAN TERMINATION

-Although it has not expressed any intent to do so, UTC has the right under the Plan to discontinue its contributions at any time and to terminate the Plan subject to the provisions of ERISA.
+Although it has not expressed any intent to do so, UTC has the right under the Plan to discontinue its contributions at any time and to terminate the Plan subject to the provisions of ERISA and certain Plan provisions that limit this right when certain ESOP loans remain outstanding.
 In the event of Plan termination, participants will become 100 percent vested in their accounts.

-NOTE 9 - RECONCILIATION OF FINANCIAL STATEMENTS TO FORM 5500
+NOTE 12 - RECONCILIATION OF FINANCIAL STATEMENTS TO FORM 5500